Friday Morning Briefing

 Breakingviews: Uber could one day end up like Yahoo

-U.S. Justice Department shuts down dark web bazaar AlphaBay
+U.S. Justice Department shuts down dark web bazaar AlphaBay.

-As part of its review of Amazon's agreement to buy Whole Foods, the Federal Trade Commission is looking into allegations that Amazon misleads customers about its pricing discounts, according to a source close to the probe. here
+As part of its review of Amazon's agreement to buy Whole Foods, the Federal Trade Commission is looking into allegations that Amazon misleads customers about its pricing discounts, according to a source close to the probe.

 Business